cloudera/cloudera-playbook/README.md

 bind password:
 ```

-Run this command to apply it on a cluster (for example: Balaton):
+Run this command to apply it on a cluster (for example: Balaton) (See the Ansible [Best Practices](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html) documentation for more information):

 ```
 $ ansible-playbook --limit Balaton -u root realm_join.yaml